tlswg/tls13-spec/draft-ietf-tls-tls13.md

   with PSK or (EC)DHE-PSK cipher suites). [{{certificate-verify}}]

 Finished.
-: a MAC (message authentication code) over the entire handshake.
+: a MAC (Message Authentication Code) over the entire handshake.
   This message provides key confirmation, binds the endpoint's identity to the exchanged keys, and in PSK mode also authenticates the handshake. [{{finished}}]